 Both organizations are composed of entities that are "members" under the Act and regulations, due to the fact that the entities satisfy the organization's membership requirements, affirmatively accept the organization's invitation to become a member, and pay annual membership dues of a specific predetermined amount.
 11 CFR 100.8(b)(4)(iv)(B)(2) and 114.1(e)(2)(ii).
 With respect to the definition of "membership organization," some of those entities have the power or authority to operate the organization pursuant to the bylaws.
 11 CFR 100.8(b)(4)(iv)(A)(1) and 114.1(e)(1)(i).
 Moreover, both organizations' governing documents state the membership requirements in their bylaws and (as evidenced by their web sites) expressly solicit persons to be come members.
 11 CFR 100.8(b)(4)(iv)(A)(2) and (4), 114.1(e)(1)(ii) and (iv).
 The Commission assumes that each organization makes its formal organizational documents available to its members upon request and expressly acknowledges the acceptance of membership.
 11 CFR 100.8(b)(4)(iv)(A)(3) and (5), 114.1(e)(1)(iii) and (v).
-Finally, neither is organized primarily for the purpose of influencing an election of any individual to Federal office.
-11 CFR 100.8(b)(4)(iv)(A)(6) and (5), 114.1(e)(1)(vi).
+Finally, neither is organized primarily for the

-Advisory Opinions 1998-19, 1995-17, 1991-24, and 1977-44); membership in the local or State entity as a necessity for membership in the national association, or where such State or local membership automatically provides membership in the national association (see Advisory Opinions 1998-19, 1995-17, 1994-19); dues for the higher level of the organization that are collected by the lower level (see Advisory Opinions 1998-19 and 1995-17); or prescription by the national organization of major portions of a State association's by-laws (see Advisory Opinions 1995-17 and 1994-19).
-When national trade associations have such features, the Commission has used these facts in its analysis of both the federation status of the national association and the question of affiliation of that association with State or local organizations.
-The factors used in concluding that there is a federation in such situations will very likely lead to a conclusion of affiliation under the Commission regulations.
+- through the interconnectedness of the national association with each of the State - 2 associations.
+This has entailed such features as a significant portion of the national - 3 association's board of directors consisting of representatives of the State associations (see - 4 Advisory Opinions 1998-19, 1995-17, 1991-24, and 1977-44); membership in the local or - 5 State entity as a necessity for membership in the national association, or where such State - 6 or local membership automatically provides membership in the national association (see - 7 Advisory Opinions 1998-19, 1995-17, 1994-19); dues for the higher level of the - 8 organization that are collected by the lower level (see Advisory Opinions 1998-19 and - 9 1995-17); or prescription by the national organization of major portions of a State - association's by-laws (see Advisory Opinions 1995-17 and 1994-19).
+When national - trade associations have such features, the Commission has used these facts in its analysis - of both the federation status of the national association and the question of affiliation of - 13 that association with State or local organization.
+The factors used in concluding that - there is a federation in such situations will very likely lead to a conclusion of affiliation - 15 under the Commission regulations.

-The Commission has also concluded that a national trade association was a federation of trade associations and affiliated with its State association members where the features described above were not present.
-The Commission, in Advisory Opinion 1995-12, concluded that the Independent Bankers Association of America ("IBAA") was a federation of State associations and affiliated with those associations based on various connections.
-The situation presented in that opinion was similar in certain respects to the situation presented by you and may serve as a basis for comparison.
+The Commission has also concluded that a national trade association was a the features described above were not present.
+The Commission, in Advisory Opinion a federation of State associations and affiliated with those associations based on various connections.
+The situation presented in that opinion was similar in certain respects to the